Fed officials see more QE cuts, changes to low-rate vow

 As it stands, Wall Street economists expect the Fed to keep rates near zero until around the third quarter of next year, a prediction that aligns with that of the central bank itself.
 The challenge for the Fed is adjusting its forward guidance without sparking turmoil in bond markets.

-Beyond halting the bond buying and raising rates, the Fed also plans eventually to shrink its balance sheet down from $4 trillion currently.
-Williams told reporters it was appropriate for the Fed to update its 2011 "exit strategy" for doing so.

-"When the world changes, we have changed our plan in an appropriate way," he said, noting that the Fed has made clear that it does not intend to sell any of the assets it has bought until perhaps "later on.

-According to the minutes of the January meeting, some participants wanted to amend the Fed's statement on longer-run goals and monetary policy strategy to explicitly indicate that inflation running persistently below the 2-percent target is as undesirable as inflation running persistently above it.
+Some participants in the discussion wanted to amend the Fed's statement on longer-run goals and monetary policy strategy to explicitly indicate that inflation running persistently below the 2-percent target is as undesirable as inflation running persistently above it.

 In the end, however, Fed officials made only minor changes to the statement, with Fed Board Governor Daniel Tarullo abstaining on that point because "he continued to think that the statement had not advanced the cause of communicating or achieving greater consensus in the policy views of the Committee."